 Every spring, the 3,800 cherry trees along Washington, D.C.’s Tidal Basin burst into a symphony of pink-and-white blossoms.
 Because this picturesque period lasts, on average, just four to seven days, the spectacle is a much-anticipated annual event, with local horticulturalists and cherry blossom enthusiasts alike predicting the timing of peak bloom ahead of the National Park Service’s (NPS) official announcement.

 The floral explosion and accompanying National Cherry Blossom Festival draw more than a million visitors to the city each year.
 The festival commemorates the cherry trees’ 1912 arrival in D.C.; Tokyo’s mayor, Yukio Ozaki, gifted 3,020 cherry blossoms to the capital as a symbol of friendship between the United States and Japan.
+This year, the celebration—slated for March 20 to April 11—will include a mixture of in-person and online offerings.
+Visit the festival site for the latest updates and a full schedule of events.

 1. The 1,200-year-old tradition has its roots in plum blossoms.